redis/redis-doc/commands/blpop.md

 timeout has expired without a push operation against at least one of the specified keys.

-The timeout argument is interpreted as an integer value.
+**The timeout argument is interpreted as an integer value specifying the maximum number of seconds to block**.
 A timeout of zero can be used to block indefinitely.

 ## What key is served first?
 What client?
 What element?
 Priority ordering details.